-Staff have attended a wide variety of courses, including Personalised Learning for Maths, Clicker 6, MAPA and Grammar, Spelling and Punctuation
+Staff have attended a wide variety of courses, including Precision Teaching, Personalised Learning for Maths, Clicker 6, MAPA and Grammar, Spelling and Punctuation.

-- All our teachers are qualified teachers - Our SENDCo is a qualified teacher, with many years of experience in a number of schools.
+- All our teacher are qualified teachers - Our booster groups are run by qualified teachers. - Our SENDCo is a qualified teacher, with many years of experience in a number of schools.
 She is an accredited Dyslexia teacher. - Our SEN Governor Suki Stokes works in education and has a particular interest in Dyslexia.